AnelMusic/MachineLearning_Devops_Template/README.md

 - Formats Code using Black, Flake8 and iSort
 - Exectes all tests

+#### Gitub Workflows:
+> If you push to master or create a pull request the project will be build on a github runner,
+- the requirements will be intalled
+- unittests will be executed
+- the model will be evaluated using a test dataset

 ## To be implemented:
 - Deploy Docker Image
 - Deploy Streamlit Dashboard